Aricg/aricg.github.io/plan.md

 ---

-### I aim to tightly connect: Coding, building, testing, releasing, deploying and monitoring.
+### I craft tightly connected pipelines for Code, builds, tests, releases, deployments and monitoring.

 > I would like to look over your current pipelines and talk together about them.
-Your hopes, your dreams, etc.
+Your hopes, your dreams..

 1) Identify and itemize workflows
 -------------------------------